mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 $$\frac{2}{n} + P(X_1,..X_n \not\in A_\epsilon^n) \cdot  \log  k  + P(X_1,..X_n \in A_\epsilon^n) \cdot  (H(X)+\epsilon)$$

-The first and second term go to zero as $$n$$ goes to infinity and the probabilty of being in the typical set is bounded by 1 (duh).
+The first and second term go to zero as $$n$$ goes to infinity and the probability of being in the typical set is bounded by 1 (duh).
 Grouping things together we get that for this encoding:

 $$\frac{1}{n} \cdot \mathbb{E}[ \text{length } C(X_1..X_n)] \leq  (H(X)+\epsilon^\prime)$$